Disney report to shine spotlight on streaming war

 Viacom could also give details about its strategy to sell programming to video streaming services, including its Paramount Television unit’s “Jack Ryan” TV series, based on the character created by author Tom Clancy, which premiered last year on Amazon Prime.

-Long viewed as stodgy stocks for dividend-oriented investors, the telecom services sector was renamed communication services last September and supercharged with internet heavyweights Alphabet Inc (GOOGL.O), Facebook, Netflix and Twitter Inc (TWTR.N), along with videogame makers.
+Long viewed as stodgy stocks for dividend-oriented investors, the telecom services sector was renamed communication services last September and supercharged with internet heavyweights Alphabet Inc, Facebook, Netflix and Twitter Inc, along with videogame makers.
 It was the biggest shakeup of the Global Industry Classification Standard, or GICS, since it was created in 1999.
 It has gained 5% since then, while the S&P 500 is unchanged over the same period.

 CBS and Viacom have both gained about 15% in 2019.